Adarshmi45/InstagramClone/README.md

-# Instagram Clone - README
+# Instagram Clone Frontend- README

 This is a frontend project for an Instagram clone built using React.
 The project includes functionalities like user authentication, posting images, liking posts, and commenting on posts.
 The frontend communicates with a backend API for data management.
 The backend API is not included in this repository.
 Below are the steps to run the frontend project and an overview of its features.